xexyl/jparse/README.md

 [sorry.tm.ca.h](https://github.com/xexyl/jparse/blob/master/sorry.tm.ca.h) for
 more details on this.
 Of course if you're brave enough to read the generated code you're welcome to but don't say we did not warn you! :-)

+Of course, the code we wrote is well commented and might or might not be worth reading.